Bottles marked "Federal Law Forbids…"

 With its cork top, you might think this bottle is older than it is.
 With its FEDERAL LAW FORBIDS embossing, we can date it from the 1930s to 1960s

 One law required that alcoholic bottles must be embossed with the text, “FEDERAL LAW FORBIDS SALE OR REUSE OF THIS BOTTLE” This law went into effect in 1935 and was repealed on December 1, 1964.
 Here is a direct link to the Office of the Commissioner of Internal Revenue – Alcohol and Tobacco Tax Division document.
+Here’s a link to the Federal Register from 1949 which outlines the law requiring this embossing – see section §175.8.
 The reason for this legislation is fairly obvious: after over a decade of Prohibition, law enforcement was well aware of the illegal trade in alcohol (bootlegging) and wanted to prevent the refilling of bottles by black market businesses.

 Jack Sullivan, in an article called ‘ “Nasty Words” and Nifty Whiskeys‘ suggests that one unintended impact of this legislation was to “discourage distillers from putting their legitimate products in “fancy” containers as many had done prior to Prohibition.”
 Unfortunately, he provides no proof of this.
 It seems to me that there was simply a change in bottle styles thanks to the automated bottling machine and mass production techniques.
 The new distinguishing features in packaging came in the form of colorful labels with pictures and graphics.